 - Use internal and external channels to promote the value of the engagement work you have supported, and celebrate the staff and partners involved

 - Be visible within the organization, ensuring that people are aware of the support you offer, and the success of engagement work being undertaken

 - Act as a catalyst for change within your organisation.

 Help from the NCCPE

 The NCCPE seek to support public engagement professionals in a range of ways.
 We offer professional development opportunities, including the Engage Academy.
-We are establishing an engagement professionals network, with a range of events and activities to bring members together, to share learning, and inspire change.
-We are committed to seeing the skills and attributes needed to do these roles well recognised and are working to develop an attributes framework that outlines key competencies and skills needed to do these roles well.
-We are also seeking to establish progression pathways for public engagement professionals.
+You can join our Public Engagement Professionals network, with a range of events and activities to bring members together, to share learning, and inspire change.
+Find out more about other PE Networks here.

 If you think your institution or department would benefit from a public engagement professional get in contact, and we can support you in developing your approach.

 Championing change is a key part of a PEP’s role – find out more about how to do this effectively